Thomas Jackson Rodman: The Rodman gun and Civil War service

-Starting in 1844, Rodman began running experiments to overcome the size limitations of cast iron cannon due to the way they were made.
-Up to that time, all cannon barrels made of iron were cast solid and then cooled only on their outside, resulting in uneven cooling when the metal contracted toward the barrel's outer surface.
-This process also "created internal strains and structural irregularities," and these problems were even more prevalent in large bore castings, especially on any actual openings in the cannon that were designed.
-Made in this way, the cannons could crack during the cooling process, break apart during shipment, or worse burst as they were fired.
-Although it took him years, Rodman developed a way to solve these drawbacks.
+Starting in 1844, Rodman performed experiments to overcome the size limitations of casting cast iron cannon.
+At that time, all cannon barrels made of iron were cast solid and then cooled on the outside.
+This resulted in uneven cooling when the metal contracted toward the barrel's outer surface.
+This process also "created internal strains and structural irregularities", and these problems were even more prevalent in large bore castings, especially on any actual openings in the cannon that were designed.
+Cannons made this way could crack during the cooling process, break apart during transport, or worse, burst when fired.

+After many years of work, Rodman developed a way to avoid this problem.
 He found that if he cast the iron around a hollow core and then applied a steady stream of water within the barrel for cooling, a much more reliable and stronger product was made.
 His method, and the result, has been described as: "Water circulating through the tube cooled the bore while coals were piled against the mold to keep the outer surface hot.
 Rodman's manufacturing method, now known as the 'wet chill process', forced the impurities outward while the outer metal shrank against the hardened interior."
-Doing this forced the thickest material toward the center of the barrel, and Rodman would then patent this invention.
+Doing this forced the thickest material toward the center of the barrel.
+Rodman patented this invention.

 On March 3, 1847, Rodman was promoted to first lieutenant, and was promoted to the rank of captain on July 1, 1855.
 Rodman experimented for almost a decade at the Fort Pitt Foundry in Pittsburgh, Pennsylvania, testing his theory and performing trial runs of his cannon barrels.
-After viewing the results, the U.S. War Department approved construction of a fifteen-inch smoothbore columbiad of Rodman's design in 1859.
+After viewing the results, the US War Department approved construction of a 15-inch smoothbore columbiad of Rodman's design in 1859.
 On December 23 a prototype was cast, and it test fired 509 times without incident.
 The following year he supervised its construction at the foundry, and once complete it was shipped for testing to Fortress Monroe at Old Point Comfort on the Virginia Peninsula.
 It tested successfully there in March 1861, but due to its size and weight it would be destined for permanent, fixed positions, and not suitable for field service nor naval use.
-The specifications of this gun were: overall length of fifteen feet, ten inches long; and a bore length of thirteen feet, nine inches; total weight around 50,000 pounds.
+The specifications of this gun were: overall length of 15 feet, 10 inches long; bore length of 13 feet, 9 inches; total weight around 50,000 pounds.
 This design, capable of firing either shell or shot, would be the base for most of the Rodman guns that followed.